 We have to be on guard for gossipers– especially as senior pastor’s wives.

-For countless reasons, folks intentionally try to share secrets with us about other people.
+For countless reasons, folks intentionally try to share secrets about other people with us.
 It happens to me all the time.
-It’s like the sugar hiding in an unexpected place.
+It’s like the sugar hiding in an unexpected food.

 I will generally say something like: